pedrorosso/lpqm-exam/README.md

 This repository contains the solutions to application of Pedro Rosso Gomez, each folder with the answer to a different problem.

 All calculations are implemented in python3.
-The required libraries can be installed using pip or conda (check requirements.txt for the required libraries.)
+The required libraries (numpy, scipy, matplotlib) can be installed using pip or conda:

 ```
 pip install -r requirements.txt